descostesn/chromglycomethods/README.md

 # Computational Methods

-Describe the computational methods of the article on glycosylation and transcription on chromatin in mammalian cells.
+Describe the computational methods of the article:

+Sofia Rucli*, Nicolas Descostes*, Yulia Ermakova1, Urvashi Chitnavis, Jeanne Couturier, Ana Boskovic, Matthieu Boulard.
+"Functional genomic profiling of O-GlcNAc reveals its context-specific interplay with RNA polymerase II".
+Genome Biology (accepted)

 The description of the methodology and the code for each figure are available in the corresponding folders.

 ## Data